Dr Tom Sykes

 I have co-edited a collection of political journalism and five anthologies of travel stories.
 The first, No Such Thing as a Free Ride?
 (Cassell Illustrated), was serialised in The Times and named The Observer’s Travel Book of the Month.
 I am one of the founding editors of Star & Crescent, a hyperlocal community news, culture and commentary website focusing on the Portsmouth area.
 Star & Crescent has published a great deal of writing and visual art by University staff, students and alumni.

-I am Deputy Course Leader for Undergraduate Creative Writing and the module coordinator for Professional Writing, Travel Writing and Finding Form: Nonfiction.
+I am Course Leader for BA Global Communication and Media and the module coordinator for Professional Writing, Travel Writing and Finding Form: Nonfiction.
 I am available to supervise creative or critical PhD projects in the areas of journalism, memoir, reportage, Philippines studies, postcolonial literature and critical media studies.

 My broad research interests include: